Many of us have either heard or seen the incredible effects that music can have on people with dementia.

-Another reported, “One gentleman who had a diagnosis of failure to thrive actually gained weight and began taking an interest in the world after he started using the device.”
+Another reported how “one gentleman who had a diagnosis of failure to thrive actually gained weight and began taking an interest in the world after he started using the device.”

-Overall, care facilities report that residents are happier, more engaged, and much calmer with the use of music therapy.
+Overall, senior care homes report that residents are more engaged and much happier with the use of music therapy.
 They note that staff members are able to create more meaningful relationships with patients, spending less time dealing with behavioral issues.
-Perhaps most encouraging, some facilities are actually seeing a reduction in the need for psychotropic drugs, which carry with them a set of problems all their own.
+Perhaps most encouraging, some residences are actually seeing a reduction in the need for psychotropic drugs, which carry with them a set of problems all their own.

-Perhaps Tony Lewis, President and CEO of Cobble Hill Health Care in Brooklyn, said it best, “Despite the enormous sums of money spent on mood and behavior altering medications that are often not particularly effective, nothing compares to these iPods when it comes to improving quality of life.”
+“Despite the enormous sums of money spent on behavior altering medications that are often not particularly effective, nothing compares to these iPods when it comes to improving quality of life.”

 We’d love to hear more about your experience using music therapy for dementia.
 Share your stories with us in the comments below.